OWLL (On With Living and Learning)

 Olivia Brownlee continues her Singles Project, a self-directed promise to produce one recording of an original song per month for at least the next five months, at most the rest of her life.
 And check out her work with Music as a Second Language.

 Jaime recently taped a short segment that may appear on Saturday Night Live soon.
 Follow @fortpointtc on Twitter for an update.

-Mary Driscoll and her organization On With Living and Learning, Inc., (OWLL) is co-organizer of the Elevated Arts Festival, which will take place the first three weeks of March at Hibernian Hall.
-The festival will include a reprise of Hidden Faces of Courage in March, along with a stage reading of A Lot On Our Minds, a new play she is writing with youth, A Lot On Our Minds, to be presented as a staged reading during the Emerson Student Cabaret evening on social justice, March 22.
+Mary Driscoll and her organization On With Living and Learning, Inc., (OWLL) is mounting a new version of Hidden Faces of Courage in March, along with a stage reading of A Lot On Our Minds, a new play she is writing with youth, A Lot On Our Minds, will be presented as a staged reading during the Emerson Student Cabaret evening on social justice, March 22.

-Ian W. King is designing lights for Fresh Ink's production of Chalk, January 7-24, at Boston Playwrights’ Theatre.
-He is also designing lights for the Elevated Arts Festival and Anne Loyer is designing the set.
+Ian W. King is designing lights for Hidden Faces of Courage and Anne Loyer is designing the set.

-Nathan Troup’s upcoming directorial projects include The Song from the Mud: music and words from and inspired by World War One at the Museum of Fine Arts-Boston SoundBites series, Thursday, January 8, 7pm; Cavalli’s opera La Calisto, Simpson College, February 13-15; The Billy Goats Gruff children’s opera, Opera Iowa!, Winter/Spring; Stravinsky's The Rake's Progress for the Boston Conservatory, March 26-29; and Mozart’s The Abduction from the Seraglio, Emmanuel Music, Boston, May 9.
+Nathan Troup’s upcoming directorial projects include Cavalli’s opera La Calisto, Simpson College, February 13-15; The Billy Goats Gruff children’s opera, Opera Iowa!, Winter/Spring; Stravinsky's The Rake's Progress for the Boston Conservatory, March 26-29; and Mozart’s The Abduction from the Seraglio, Emmanuel Music, Boston, May 9.